NCBI-Hackathons/Virus_Domains/README.md

 #WORKFLOW
-1. Detecting NGS sequences for virus using NCBI magicBLAST/k-mers
+1. Detecting NGS sequences for virus using MMseq2 k-mer based algorithm for protin detection
-2. Assemble matched reads
+2. Assemble matched reads using Abyss
-3. Detect
+3. Characterize known sequences and their aboundaces
+4.